springcomp/optimized-azerty-win-compliance/README.md

 The only deviation from the standard comes from the SGCaps feature that allows typing upper case accented characters when <kbd>Caps Lock</kbd> is enabled.
 The standard chose to carry out the legacy behavior of the current AZERTY layout by mandating that letters be input instead in that case.

+For this reason, this repository also contains an alternate `expected_sgcaps.txt` file for a customized layout allowing direct input of upper case accented characters when using <kbd>Caps Lock</kbd> which is a popular option.